 Traditional Sunscreens vs CBD or Hemp Infused Products

 Sunscreens commonly contain ingredients that are considered as penetration enhancers and help products adhere to the skin.
-Because of this, the chemicals are absorbed into the skin.
+Because of this, the chemicals absorb into the skin.

 These ingredients can also cause skin allergies.

-Mineral-based contain zinc or titanium dioxide, or both, and it is suggested that very little, if any, penetrates the skin.
+Mineral-based contain zinc or titanium dioxide, or both, and very little penetrates the skin.

 The EWG did a study of existing data on nine of the most commonly used sunscreen chemicals.
-Their findings can be found here.
+Check out their conclusions here.